• Skip to primary navigation

 High Pressure Fuel Pump Failure

-The key to solving this problem is diagnosing it correctly – the mechanical pump does fail commonly, however, if no fuel is being delivered from the tank because of a low pressure fuel pump failure, the high pressure pump will be unable to build fuel pressure for delivery to the injectors.
+The key to solving this problem is diagnosing it correctly – the mechanical pump does fail quite commonly, however, if no fuel is being delivered from the tank because of a low pressure fuel pump failure, the high pressure pump will be unable to build fuel pressure for delivery to the injectors.
 This might look like a high pressure fuel pump problem when it isn’t!
 A good repair shop can accurately diagnose this for you.

 V6 Panamera - Check Engine Light - Vacuum Leak - PCV Failure